 Mr. Kappa Maki is simply a few slices of cucumber wrapped in rice and then rolled in a piece of dried seaweed.
 Sleek and light - Mr. Kappa Maki is always a tough competitor.

-Known for his tricks and head starts, Chef Wasabi quickly became a fan favourite around the ballpark because of the crazy and fun ways he would try to win at all costs.
+…and then there is the dreaded Sadaharu Soy!
+Known for his tricks and head starts, Sadaharu Soy quickly made a name for himself around the ballpark because of the crazy and fun ways he would try to win the rase.
 But as they say, cheaters never prosper!